magcurly/LCA_test/README.md

 # LCA_test
-This is an effort to address my need to assign taxon to prokaryotic genomes.# I need to keep working on this or I will forget what I should do.#
+This is an effort to address my need to assign taxon to prokaryotic genomes.<br />
+I need to keep working on this or I will forget what I should do.#